 CONCLUSION

 Their findings recounted in the paper are not that remarkable.
-Essentially, the paper concludes that reburns may limit the spread of fire immediately after some fuel reduction, but the effect of any fuel reduction is often short-lived.
+Essentially, the paper concludes that reburns may limit the spread of fire immediately because it contributes to fuel reduction, but the effect of any fuel reduction is often short-lived.
 The authors recognize the limitations of fuel reductions, but the press release tends to suggest a different conclusion.

 Comments